 Think about how much a jealous person may ruminant over their emotions, and the moral dogma they develop and then adhere to regarding right and wrong.
 Think about how rationalization may be involved.
 Although research has shown cats feel emotions and are capable of learning and problem solving, as well as remembering what they learned and applying it to novel situations, it appears that only humans have enough cerebral neurons to suffer from jealousy.
 We must never-the-less attend to our cats’ emotional needs.
 If they are frustrated because they desire something that is not accessible to them, we must correct that.
 We must provide enough time and resources for each cat in our household to avoid frustration and boredom.
 But we need not worry about jealousy and revenge.

-You may also enjoy reading my blog on how to prevent or stop spraying.
+You may also enjoy reading my blog on Your Bad Mood Affects Your Cat.

 Patience Fisher owns Patience for Cats LLC, a cat behavior business based in Pittsburgh, PA.
 She is Associate Certified by the International Association of Animal Behavior Consultants.
 She holds a Bachelor’s in Biology, a Diploma of Feline Behavior Science Technology, and is a certified veterinary assistant.
 Visit her on Facebook at Patience for Cats.